-Ensure that the hearth panel is level and sitting firmly on the base of the fire box.
+Ensure that the hearth panel is sitting firmly on the base of the fire box and the shield is installed around the 2nd thermocouple.
+The center panel must be inserted in between the burner tubes.
 The pilot flame must be visible through the hearth panel and the pilot shield.

 Evenly scatter the contents of the bag of stones/glass over the top of the hearth panel and burner.
-Ensure that none of the stones/glass enters the pilot area or restricts the operation of the 2^{nd} thermocouple.
+Ensure that none of the stones/glass enters the pilot area or restricts the operation of the 2nd thermocouple.